Easy Dungeons & Dragons (D&D) Session Template for Notion | Plan & Document Your RPG Adventures

 Step 1: Create a New Workspace

 If you haven’t already, sign up and create a new Workspace in Notion.
 Once you’re logged in, navigate to the Workspace where you want to store your D&D campaign.
+This will serve as the central hub for all your RPG planning materials.

 Step 2: Create a New Page

 Click on the + New Page button to create a new page within your D&D campaign Workspace.
 Give your page a relevant title, such as "Session Template" or "Game Night Planner."
+This page will act as the master template for each session.

 Step 3: Set Up Your Session Template Structure